 Manager, I-House Cafe

 David was born and raised in Saint Louis, where he graduated from the University of Missouri Columbia.
-He moved to San Francisco from Chicago and has enjoyed working for Sodexo at AAU.
+He moved to San Francisco from Chicago and has enjoyed working for Sodexo at the Academy.

 Duc was born and raised in San Francisco where he attended SFSU.
 Not knowing what the future awaits him, Sodexo came onto campus for recruitment and found Duc.
 Overall, Duc enjoys interaction with students and want his cafe to have a welcoming vibe.

 Matt was born and raised in a suburb outside of Detroit, Michigan, and after attending school at the University of Michigan, he moved to California in pursuit of a career in the hospitality industry and consistently lukewarm weather.
 He’s been with Sodexo at the Academy for four years and is currently the Operations Manager of the resident dining and retail cafes on campus.

 Director of Housing

 Originally from Windham, Connecticut, Victor is responsible for the housing department at the Academy of Art University.
 He earned a BA in History from Sacred Heart University, and went on to earn his Master of Public Administration at Northeastern University.
 Prior to coming to the Academy, he was Director of Residence Life at the Massachusetts College of Pharmacy & Health Sciences and Residence Director at Northeastern University.